Fire-Rate Alerting

 - Check upstream dependencies.
 Is the data source responding?
 Is the API returning valid data?

 - Query the component distribution directly.
-Run the zero-rate query from Lesson 270.
+Run the zero-rate query from the “Hypothesis-Driven SQL” lesson (Evidence-First Debugging track).
 Confirm the dashboard is accurate.

 - Identify root cause.
-Is the component broken, is the input data missing, or is the match rate legitimately low (like the Hermes calibrator)?
+Is the component broken, is the input data missing, or is the match rate legitimately low (like the Agent Framework calibrator)?

 - Mitigate.
 Rebalance weights if the component is legitimately dead for structural reasons.
 Fix the code if it is broken.
 Fix the data pipeline if the inputs are missing.